 - Low birth weight, which leads to poor lung function.

 - A chronic cough, phlegm, wheezing, breathlessness, or repeated respiratory infections, such as bronchitis and pneumonia.

 - Sudden infant death syndrome (SIDS).
 SIDS is the somewhat unexplained reason a baby under the age of 1 dies in its sleep.

 - Lung cancer and heart disease in adults who have never smoked.

-AAFP has established guidelines for doctors that provide smokers with guidance on how to stop smoking.
-AAFP also recommends that primary care doctors provide school-aged children and young adults with education or counseling to prevent tobacco use.
+AAFP has guidelines for doctors that provide smokers with guidance on how to stop smoking.
+AAFP also recommends that primary care doctors provide school-age children and young adults with education or counseling to prevent tobacco use.

 Questions to ask your doctor

 - My spouse or close family member smokes.
-Can you recommend tools and advice to stop smoking?
+Can you recommend tools and advice to help them stop smoking?

 - Is secondhand smoke less serious than smoking?